Nathaniel De La Cruz, bass

 Nathaniel studied with Dante Bereche from the National Symphony Orchestra of Peru before coming to the United States to pursue his bachelor’s degree at the University of Southern Mississippi.
 He is now working on his doctorate in musical arts degree at Arizona State University, where he also earned his master’s degree.

 He serves as the double bass instructor for Harmony Project Phoenix and as adjunct faculty at Chandler-Gilbert Community College.

-Nathaniel is principal double bass for MusicaNova Orchestra, a member of the West Valley Symphony, and principal double bass of the ASU Symphony Orchestra.
+Nathaniel plays bass for MusicaNova Orchestra and the West Valley Symphony, and is principal double bass of the ASU Symphony Orchestra.
 He was the principal double bass for the University of Southern Mississippi Symphony Orchestra, a member of the Meridian Symphony and Gulf Coast Symphony in Mississippi.
 He played with the Arizona Broadway Theater Orchestra in its 2019-2020 season.

 He played in concerts with renowned conductors and soloists such as Gustavo Dudamel, Case Scaglione, Midori, Apo Hsu, Nadja Salerno-Sonnemberg, James Galway, Juan Diego Florez, Paul Badura-Skoda, Anthony McGill, Deborah Voigt, and The Beach Boys.

 He was the first prize winner of numerous competitions like the MMTA Strings Competition, the MTNA Young Artists Strings Solo Competition, and the annual William T. Gower Concerto Competition of the USM School of Music.